 DigitalMarketer is a company that trains marketing agencies and freelance marketers.
-Through their marketing angle “Always be the smartest marketer in the room,” they are pointing out how your colleagues will praise and appreciate you.
+Through their marketing angle, “Always be the smartest marketer in the room,” they are pointing out how your colleagues will praise and appreciate you.

-Benefits of advertising angles
+Benefits of nailing down your ad angles

 Reinforce your brand positioning

-Your marketing angle when aligned with your brand messaging strategy can reinforce your positioning.
+Your marketing angle, when aligned with your brand messaging strategy, can reinforce your positioning.
 CXL, for example, positions itself as a training platform for advanced marketers.
 This message is repeated in their Facebook ad messaging as well.